TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/05-How useDApp helps you.md

-# useDApp does it all!
+# How useDApp helps you

 useDApp supports all of the [requirements](./DApp%20Requirements) of a well functioning DApp - in a moment we will find out how we can use that power to your advantage.